Best White Rum

 Following World War II, rum became hip in pre-Castro Cuba where luxury hotel bars in Havana became notorious for their rum-based cocktails.
 Ernest Hemingway's favorite cocktail was made with white rum at the notorious Cuban bar El Floridita.
 Then in the late 50s early 60s there was the Tiki Bar craze, such as Trader Vic's with its exotic rum cocktail concoctions.

-White rum continues its popularity to this day.
-Within the last five years, production of rum has seen a resurgence with over 400 distilleries currently producing rum in the U.S. Ironically, most people are unaware that they are drinking white rum – the base spirit in a Mojito, Daiquiri, Rum & Coke, and Piña Colada – since it doesn't change the color of the drink.
+White rum continues its popularity to this day with over 750 distilleries currently producing rum in worldwide.
+Ironically, most people are unaware that they are drinking white rum – the base spirit in Mojitos, Daiquiris, Rum & Cokes, and Piña Coladas – since it doesn't change the color of the drink.

 Disclaimer: This section of the website is intended for visitors 21 years of age and older.